 Foreign Direct Investment

 After the positive results of the Industrial Acceleration Plan 2014-2020, a vast project of economic modernisation to attract more FDI, the government launched a second phase for 2021-2025 focused mainly on the consolidation of the achievements made within the framework of the first phase of the plan (which, among other results, created 54 industrial systems in partnership with 32 professional associations and universities in various sectors) and their generalization to all regions, by integrating small and medium enterprises and by placing industry at the heart of technological transformations.
-Among the reasons to invest in Morocco there are the relatively low cost of labour, its strategic location, between Europe and sub-Saharan Africa, good infrastructures and the stability of the country’s currency and political framework.
+Among the reasons to invest in Morocco, there are the relatively low cost of labour, its strategic location, between Europe and sub-Saharan Africa, good infrastructures and the stability of the country’s currency and political framework.
 On the other hand, Morocco still has significant social and regional disparities, weak productivity and low competitiveness and an economy heavily reliant on the price of hydrocarbons and the agricultural sector.
-Morocco is ranked 53rd out of 190 economies by the World Bank in its latest Doing Business report, gaining seven spots compared to 2019, and up by 40 spots from 2012.
-This improvement has been made thanks to better access to electricity (generalising online applications for new connections and expanding the use of prebuilt transformers).
-Dealing with construction permits has also been eased by improving the dedicated online platform.
+Morocco ranks 67th out of 132 in the 2022 Global Innovation Index and 87th out of 180 in the Corruption Perception Index.

 Foreign Direct Investment | 2019 | 2020 | 2021 |